-We set up G Suite to have company email addresses, but it provides so much more than that.
-I do most of my heavier content writing in Google Docs, and Google Sheets works well for most spreadsheets.
-I even use Drive to give our membership customers access to coupons.
+You probably set up G Suite to have company email addresses, but it provides so much more than that.
+I write most blog posts and articles in Google Docs, and Google Sheets works well for most spreadsheets.

 One of the most common and frustrating problems I’ve seen for small businesses is losing access to their online services – whether it be a website, email, domains, the list goes on.
 LastPass helps to prevent this problem by storing all of your passwords securely in one place.
 You can access it on your computer or your phone, and you won’t lose your credentials to hackers or a fried hard drive.
 Just make sure you don’t lose your master password.
 Tattoo that thing on your left buttock or something.

 When you’re running with a small team, there’s not just one person sitting by a phone waiting for it to ring.
-We’ve found it’s most convenient to ring to multiple cell phones, so that there’s a backup plan if someone can’t get the call.
-Talkroute solved this problem perfectly.
+When you’re smallk, with just a few key employees, it’s most convenient to ring to multiple cell phones so that there’s a backup plan if the owner can’t take the call.
+Talkroute solves this problem perfectly.
 We’ve set up “business hours” to select when to ring and when to go straight to voicemail, and a custom ring order to send calls to multiple team members.

-We’re a service plumbing company, which means multiple service techs and dozens of calls daily.
-Housecall Pro keeps us all connected and on the same page.
-Along with scheduling, invoicing and estimating, Housecall Pro helps us with remarketing and customer service.
+If you’re running a home service company, Housecall Pro will keep your team connected and on the same page.
+Along with scheduling, invoicing and estimating, Housecall Pro helps with with remarketing and customer service.

 Designing Your Marketing

 Keep your company looking good with these graphic design and marketing tools.

 Agency marketers and professional graphic designers can use their Adobe products; I’ve found Canva to be more than adequate for most of my needs.
 This online graphic design app is easy to learn and provides a big library of free and low-priced templates.